IoannisKaldiris/Discord-Bot/README.md

 This repository is a **showcase** of the system I designed and implemented.
 It intentionally excludes the proprietary implementation to protect the project’s originality.
 You can **see it live** and interact with it here: **https://discord.gg/XMeevpkj**.

-> ⚠️ Source code for the bot’s features (cogs) is not public.
+> ⚠️ Source code for the bot’s features is not displayed.
 This repo documents the design, capabilities, and structure.

 ## 👋 What this bot does (Feature Overview)
 - **Country Selection (Voice/Text)** — Users pick their country to unlock region-specific voice/text channels and roles.